 Saskia Laroo, hailed by American public and press at large as "Lady Miles of Europe", is one of the few women trumpet stylists, blowing for more than three decades.
 Born in Amsterdam, she began on trumpet at age 8, never dreaming of becoming a professional musician.
 That all changed when Saskia, turned 18, after briefly majoring in Mathematics at University of Amsterdam switched her focus to a career in music.
 She worked extensively in various groups from this point, primarily on upright bass, though eventually, on both bass and trumpet.
 Saskia Laroo combines today’s music by uncontrived romps into new styles, eagerly limned as "nu jazz" or "swingin’ body-music"--a vivacious blend of hip-hop, jazz, salsa, funk reggae, and world, that many other artists dare not venture.
 Her artistry and her groove ring vibrantly and free on her recordings journeying us through the music she has absorbed and plays from heart and soul.

-Stacy Phillips is a self-taught, internationally acclaimed resonator (slide) guitarist and violin player.
-He has performed with Mark O'Connor, Bela Fleck, Leon Redbone, Judy Collins, Peter Rowan, and many other of the top acoustic musicians in the world.
+Stacy Phillips (1944-2018) was a founding member of the group and was a self-taught, internationally acclaimed resonator (slide) guitarist and violin player.
+He performed with Mark O'Connor, Bela Fleck, Leon Redbone, Judy Collins, Peter Rowan, and many other of the top acoustic musicians in the world.
 Stacy has three solo albums and is featured artist on the Grammy award-winning album The Great Dobro Sessions.
 He has been called "one of the hottest pickers around" (Guitar Player magazine), "a totally fluid, totally present practitioner of American roots musics" (The Klezmer Shack on-line reviews) and "a resonator guitar virtuoso . . . stretching the stylistic limits of his instrument" (Dirtly Linen magazine).

 Stacy is the author of more than 25 books and DVD's on various aspects of his chosen instruments, including "The Klezmer Collection" and "Easy Klezmer Tunes".
 They are seen in the music rooms of the world's best string players.